 2 Before you apply

-- The premises must have public liability insurance.
+- The premises has public liability insurance.

 3 Apply for a licence

-To make an application you can apply online.Apply for or renew a wedding venue licence
+Use our online form to apply:Apply for or renew a wedding venue licence

 Before you apply

 You should have the following documents ready to upload from the device you are using to complete the form.

 - Premises location plan

 Read the guidance document below before applying which sets out the criteria.

 - Licence fee (valid for three years) - £2,117